Gaston Caperton: Economic policy

 As governor, Caperton focused his efforts on economic development, modern roads and infrastructure, prisons and jails, a clean environment, health care, and government management.
 West Virginia's economy improved during his eight-year tenure.
 Unemployment dropped from 9.8% to 6.2%, the result of creating approximately 86,000 new jobs.
 As part of his efforts to promote a clean environment, on August 13, 1992, Governor Gaston Caperton announced the creation of the West Virginia Streams Restoration Program, dedicated to treating acid drainage from coal mining.

 National leadership roles

-Near the end of his second term, Caperton was the 1996 chair of the Democratic Governor's Association, served on the National Governor's Association executive committee, and was a member of the Intergovernmental Policy Advisory Committee on U.S. Trade.
+Near the end of his second term, Caperton was the 1996 chair of the Democratic Governors' Association, served on the National Governors' Association executive committee, and was a member of the Intergovernmental Policy Advisory Committee on U.S. Trade.
 He was chairman of the Appalachian Regional Commission, Southern Regional Education Board, and the Southern Growth Policy Board.
 Caperton has received numerous state and national awards and special recognition, including ten honorary doctoral degrees.